 The survey also explores levels of employee satisfaction with their pay and overall package, with 31.01% agreeing with the statement: “I believe I am paid fairly, relative to my market”, compared to 33.59% who disagreed.
 30.68% of those questioned also agreed with the statement: "I am currently satisfied with my overall employment package”, with 37.98% disagreeing.

-Commenting on the results, James Ward, managing director for Marine Resources, said:
+Commenting on the results, James Ward, managing director, says:

 “The survey has revealed a lot of new information but also confirmed many of the opinions we already held.
 It is great to see the gender pay gap below the national average but it’s clear that more investment is required to reduce it to zero and attract more women into the industry.
 Equally clear is employers’ need to do more to support those entering the marine industry, with regular training and better levels of renumeration as they progress their careers if they want to retain the best talent.